Rhabdophis plumbicolor: Description

-R. plumbicolor is stout and viper-like in body structure, and about 2 ft in total length (including tail) when fully grown.
+R. plumbicolor is stout and viper-like in body structure, and about 2 ft in total length including tail when fully grown.
 The eye is moderately large.
 The rostral scale is just visible from above.
 The suture between the internasals is as long as that between the prefrontals or a little shorter.
 The frontal scale is as long as its distance from the end of the snout or a little longer, as long as the parietals or a little shorter.
 The loreal scale is as long as deep or deeper, sometimes touching the eye.
 There are two preoculars scales and three or four postoculars.
 The temporals are 2 + 3 or 4.
-There are 7 scales on the upper lip (supralabials), the third and fourth touch the eye; and 4 or 5 lower labials in contact with the anterior chin-shields, which are shorter than the posterior.
-The dorsal scales are strongly keeled, in 23 to 27 rows at midbody.
+There are 7 scales on the upper lip, the third and fourth touch the eye; and 4 or 5 lower labials in contact with the anterior chin-shields, which are shorter than the posterior.
+The dorsal scaless are strongly keeled, in 23 to 27 rows at midbody.
 The ventrals scutes are 144-160 in number, and the anal is usually divided.
-The subcaudals scales are 35-50 in number.
+The subcaudal scales are 35-50 in number.
 R. plumbicolor is dull green above, uniform or with traces of black markings.
-Young specimens show an inverted black V-mark on the neck, its apex forwards, reaching to the frontal shield, and a second much smaller one behind, the intervening space being bright yellow or orange; a black stripe from the eye to the angle of the month, and more or less regular transverse spots or cross-bars on the back and tail; belly whitish, yellow or plumbeous, rarely with darkish spots.
+Young individuals show an inverted black V-mark on the neck, its apex forwards, reaching to the frontal shield, and a second much smaller one behind, the intervening space being bright yellow or orange; a black stripe from the eye to the angle of the month, and more or less regular transverse spots or cross-bars on the back and tail; belly whitish, yellow or plumbeous, rarely with darkish spots.